 - Metabolism – Studies have shown that short-term fasting can increase your metabolic rate by 3.6-14%.

-Choosing the food you eat wisely is also essential, so having a nutritionist nearby would be a great help deciding what to eat during the non-fasting phase.
+Choosing the food you eat wisely is also essential, so having a nutrition coach nearby would be a great help deciding what to eat during the non-fasting phase.

 What is skinny fat?

 Being skinny fat is also known as “normal-weight obesity.”
 According to one 2008 study, “They look healthy, but when we check them out, they have high levels of body fat and inflammation,” says Ishwarlal Jialal, MD, director of the Laboratory for Atherosclerosis and Metabolic Research at UC Davis Health System.
 “They’re at high risk for diabetes and cardiovascular problems, but you wouldn’t know it from their appearance.”

 There are signs to look for if you think you might be skinny fat, including:

 - Having a Muffin Top – Even if you are at a healthy weight and appear thin, if you have a muffin top, that is a sign of being skinny fat.
 Having fat around the middle area of the body, known as visceral fat, is a sign of insulin resistance and having inflammatory proteins present in the body.